On-campus and Online Professional Science Master’s in Environmental Assessment & Certificates in Environmental Assessment and Environmental Justice

 Join a growing job field in environmental assessment

-The world’s growing population, and our growing understanding of problems caused by environmental degradation, means there is a growing need for environmental science professionals.
+The world’s growing population, and our growing understanding of problems caused by environmental degradation, climate change and the multiple benefits of greater sustainability and resilience, mean there is a growing need for environmental science professionals.
 According to the U.S. Bureau of Labor Statistics, demand for environmental scientists and specialists is expected to grow 11 percent by 2026, faster than the average for all professions.

-- Assessing potential impacts to the environment by impending development projects
+- Assessing potential impacts to the environment by impending development projects, programs and policies

-- Providing information and guidance to government officials, businesses or the public about possible environmental hazards or health risks
+- Providing information and guidance to government officials, businesses or the public about possible environmental hazards, risks and opportunities

-- Working with governments at the local, state or national level on environmental public policy
+- Working with governments at the local, state or national level on environmental projects and public policy

 What jobs can I get with a Professional Science Master's (PSM) in environmental assessment?